-Bayelsa State was created on October 1, 1996 out of the old Rivers State.
+Bayelsa State created on 1 October 1996 out of the old Rivers State.
 The name, Bayelsa, is an acronym of three former Local Government areas – Brass, Yenagoa and Sagbama – in the then Rivers State, which had earlier on comprised the entire area now constituting Bayelsa State.
-It has interstate boundaries with Rivers State to the west and northwest and Delta State to the east and southeast.
-The Gulf of Guinea lies to its south.
+It has interstate boundaries with Rivers State to the West and Northwest and Delta State to the East and Southeast.
+The Gulf of Guinea lies to its South.

 Bayelsa State Snapshot